faa5115/reconstruction/README.md

 $$\mu = T K $$

-Personally, I find it easier to solve the second equality because I can take advantage of the Fast Fourier transform algorithm.
-Nonetheless, this is still an expensive problem to solve to solve if $$T$$ has a wide range.

-This can be approximated by bounding this filter function.
-Now approximating $$T$$ as a sparse matrix $$H$$.
+ $$T$$ has a large size:  $$N_{ro} N_{spokes} \times N_x N_y N_z$$, which makes inverting it difficult to computer.
+Therefore, this must be approximated by bounding this filter function, as a sparse matrix $$H$$.
 This then models each sampled index in $$\mu$$ as a linear combination of only neighboring Cartesian grid coordinates in $$K$$.
+However convolving the Cartesian k-space that you are trying to solve for with a narrow bandwidth kernel apodizes the signal.
+If this is not accounted for, the resulting image will be bright at the center of the image